Instruction: Overview of Expert Level

 On the other hand, if paraphrased text lacks a proper citation, and there is no word-for-word plagiarism, this is a severed cite.
 This pattern of paraphrasing plagiarism can be subtle, especially when other parts of the writing are properly cited and referenced.
 It can also occur when citations by a writer are not carefully placed, resulting in ambiguity about whose ideas are whose.

 For further insight and examples, see patterns of plagiarism.
-Note that if both word-for-word and paraphrasing plagiarism occurs in a sample of student writing, you would answer word-for-word plagiarism on a Practice Test or a Certification Test.
+Note that if both word-for-word and paraphrasing plagiarism occur in a sample of student writing, you would answer word-for-word plagiarism on a Practice Test or a Certification Test.
 You may find it further helpful if you try our interactive decision support.

 Sections within Expert Level instruction